the-coherant-chickens/image-hosting-client/README.md

 # The Corherent Chickens
 ## Image Hosting

-This repo is built in tandem with < Inseret corresponding front-end back-end repos >
+This repo is built in tandem with https://github.com/the-coherant-chickens/the-coherent-chickens-client

+### Authors:
 - ##### Lori Pinkham (@lpinkham) | *Project Lead / Product Lead*
 - ##### Gabriel Andreottola (@gandreottola) | *Quality Assurance Lead*
 - ##### Seth Sprague (@swsprague) | *Back-End Lead*
 - ##### James Hankins (@JHankins09) | *Front-End Lead*

-## Getting Started
+### Development Process

+Chicken Pic's is an app to help you organize your images.
+This app allows you to upload your photo's and add some meaningful tags to each image.
+Create an account, sign-in and get started.

 ### Planning